leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 Enforcement of this policy supports our commitment to ethical innovation in defense and AI technologies.
 For questions, contact contact@leightondynamica.cloud.

-Last Updated: January 1, 2026
+Last Updated: February 4, 2026

 ---